jmilkiewicz/OverheadCourse/signups/index.markdown

 Training sessions will be held from **Saturday, September 30th** to **Tuesday, October 3rd** (German Unity Day) at <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>.

-*WAP Berlin is conveniently accessible by car on non-working days. 🚗🎾*
+*WAP Berlin is very conveniently accessible by car on non-working days. 🚗🎾*

 Training will be provided in English.